North York Moors: Limestone belt

 Limestone weathers quickly to produce nutrient rich alkaline soils on well drained rocks.
 Gouging by glacial meltwaters has left spectacular valleys along whose floors run streams.
 The limestone streams with their nutrient rich waters support an abundance of aquatic invertebrates such as insect larvae and crustaceans.
 These in turn support such fish as trout and grayling.
 Insects which emerge from the water in summer are also a rich source of food for birds.
 Grey wagtails, swallows and spotted flycatchers are commonly seen.
 Dippers and kingfishers are also typical.
 The otter, after a period of decline, is starting to recolonise the rivers and streams.

-Farndale is famous for its wild daffodils in spring.
+Farndale is well known for its wild daffodils in spring.
 Sheltered woodlands dominated by sessile oaks can be found to the south of the high ground.
 These woodland areas are the home of pied flycatchers, sparrow hawks and wood warblers.
 Roe and fallow deer can also be found here.
 The woodlands and south facing grasslands on the limestone belt provide a good habitat for many butterflies.

 The fertile alkaline soils support an abundance of wild flowers.
 Bluebells and primroses grow in the hedgerows in spring and rarer plants such as the wood vetch and orchids are also to be found.

 Adders are widespread throughout the national park.
 On the moors they eat common lizards and around the hedgerows and woodland edges they feed on mice and voles.

 The limestone grasslands support a wide variety of wild flowers, and many rarer butterflies can be seen.
 Pearl-bordered fritillary, Duke of Burgundy fritillary, marbled white, dingy skipper and grayling are just some of species that inhabit the national park.